 - Who is the audience?
-Of course, this will depend on your industry or expertise, but it could range from educators to businesspeople, as in the case of my client.
-These are two vastly different audiences with different expectations, life experiences and perspectives.
+Of course, this will depend on your industry or expertise, but it could range from educators to community leaders.
+You may be speaking to several different audiences with different expectations, life experiences and perspectives all at the same time.
 You need to find a way to relate to your audiences and talk about things that are interesting to them.

 - What is the agenda?
 You’ll want to find out who is speaking before and after you, if there are several speakers.
 If you are doing a keynote, who is introducing you and at what point in the event are you speaking?
+How long are you expected to speak?
 If you know the other speakers, ask them what they will be talking about ahead of time, especially if you work in the same circles.
 You don’t want half your speech already covered by another speaker.